 Table 3 is the analogue to Table 1, but uses the volatility of real consumption instead of real GDP.
 As discussed above, producers may respond to enhanced international risk-sharing opportunities by increasing the specialization of output, thereby increasing output volatility.
 However, integration also enhances the ability of consumers to hedge this increased risk; consumption volatility, which is likely to be directly relevant to welfare, may actually decrease with integration.
-In fact, we obtain a coefficient for consumption volatility under our default specification which is close to that for output volatility, though it is only statistically significant at the 5% confidence level.
+In fact, we obtain a coefficient for consumption volatility under our default specification which is close to that for output volatility, and is statistically significant at the 1% confidence level.
 The sensitivity analysis in the remainder of the table indicates that this result, like that for output, is reasonably robust.
 For instance, our results are robust to entertaining alternate time periods.
-We also still obtain statistically significant results when countries over 25 million in population are omitted from our sample (albeit only at the 5% level), though we no longer obtain significant results when all countries over 10 million population are dropped.
-As before, we no longer obtain statistically significant coefficient estimates on our variable of interest when we eliminate wealthy countries from the sample.
-The results for including regional dummies or dropping regions from our sample are also similar.27 popular Baxter-King and Hodrick-Prescott filters to extract underlying trends.28 We then compute the standard deviation of detrended real GDP over the entire sample period, and use this as our dependent variable.
-We also perform three additional sets of sensitivity checks.
-First, we restrict our attention to countries with less than ten million people.
-Second, we use consumption in place of GDP.
-Third, we look at the minimal detrended growth rate instead of the standard deviation of the growth rate.
+We also still obtain statistically significant results when countries over 25 million in population are omitted from our sample (albeit only at the 5% level).
+We no longer obtain statistically significant coefficient estimates on our variable of interest when we eliminate wealthy countries from the sample, and add either regional dummies or the log of latitude.

 In summary, while theory may more strongly indicate a positive relationship between financial remoteness and consumption volatility than output volatility, our results are broadly similar for both.
-Since there is some sensitivity to exact model specification, we find reassuring the insensitivity to the precise concept of macroeconomic volatility.
+Since there is some sensitivity to exact model specification, we find the insensitivity to the precise concept of macroeconomic volatility reassuring.

 Table 4 uses the entire sample of up to 55 years of (annual) data, instead of focusing on the last period of time.
 While examining the standard deviation of growth rates is a reasonable measure of business cycle volatility over an eleven-year period, de-trending over a longer period of time is more controversial.
-Thus we detrend real GDP in two additional ways, using both the

-Our results are consistently correctly signed, though only five of the twelve coefficients are significantly different from zero at conventional levels.
-While we find this reassuring, it is cause for caution.
-Still, we do obtain statistically significant positive coefficient estimates for a majority of our specifications using various measures of the standard deviation of consumption growth.
+Thus we detrend real GDP in two additional ways, using both the popular Baxter-King and Hodrick-Prescott filters to extract underlying trends.
+We then compute the standard deviation of detrended real GDP over the entire sample period, and use this as our dependent variable.
+We also use consumption in place of GDP.
+Our results are consistently correctly signed, though only one of the six coefficients is significantly different from zero at conventional levels.
+This is further cause for caution.

 Our final set of results is in Table 5.
 In this table we report our benchmark equation estimated as cross-sections over different periods of time.
 The results for the five different eleven-year periods are in the top panel.
-It is interesting to note that the effect of financial remoteness seems to rise over time in both economic and statistical significance.29 This evidence of the growing importance of financial globalization is mirrored in both the 27-year period cross sections (reported in the middle panel), and the 5-year periods (reported at the bottom of the table).
-The impact of international financial remoteness seems to be rising over time, even as technological barriers to integration seem to be falling.
+It is interesting to note that there is no clear trend in the effect of financial remoteness on volatility, except at the very end of the sample.17 This result is mirrored in the 5-year periods (reported at the bottom of the table).
+The impact of international financial remoteness might be thought to be rising over time, as technological barriers to integration seem to be falling.
 This topic is worth pursuing further.